Fantasy Football: using data to guide your draft strategy

 There’s definitely some of you reading this right now saying, “Well I’m in a PPR or Half PPR league, so I’m disregarding this.”
 Fair, but this also comes down to scarcity.
 As we see above, there are only so many productive RBs to go around.
 Most teams have one if any, draftable RBs you can start, whereas they usually have 2 receivers worth drafting.
 Also, there isn’t as much of a drop off when it comes to receptions per game for receivers as there are touches per game for RBs.
 Last year, #1 ranked WR Antonio Brown averaged 7 receptions per game. #36 ranked WR Allen Hurns averaged 4 receptions per game.
 That’s a difference of 1.5 points per game for half PPR leagues.

 Alright, so we’ve discussed some holistic value approaches when it comes to how you view positions on your draft board.
 Now let’s talk about how we can find value in each pick.
-I’ll point out some things to look for, but be sure to reference this draft board for insights deep into the later rounds on draft night.
 Let’s first take a look at a projected draft pick vs. total points distribution for this year compared to last year’s draft pick vs. total points distribution outcome:

 It’s pretty funny that the relationship is never as directly correlated as you think it’s going to be.
 So how do we find the DeMarco Murray (see above) of the 2018 draft class?
 Drafted late, if at all, Murray was the 23rd ranked RB scoring 152 fantasy points on the season.
 Well, Murray averaged 15 touches per game (above the league average) and 3 targets per game.
 This almost puts him in the bell cow category, mentioned earlier.
 It also means Murray made the most of his snaps.
 One area to focus on when finding value is points per snap.
 If you look at the top projected players this season, there's one clear outlier: